-Later owners’ marks in the text support the theory that the manuscript has English origins.
+At some point the manuscript traveled to England and became part of the library of the Tollemache family at Helminghon Hall in Suffolk.
+Later owners’ marks attest to the manuscript’s English provenance.
 Both probably date from the 16th or 17th century.
 One is by a Robart Emy.

 The other is one Thomas How[e], who asserts that he “own[es] this booke.”
 Thomas, who one suspects was a rather young student, has used the margins of several other pages for doodling and practicing his penmanship.

-We have little information on the provenance of this manuscript.
-There is no record of how it came to reside in ZSR’s collection, although a newspaper clipping in our files indicates that it was stolen in the 1970s by a part-time library employee and eventually resurfaced in the library at the College of William and Mary.
+Wake Forest purchased this manuscript in 1967.
+Newspaper clipping in our files indicates that it was stolen in the 1970s by a part-time library employee and eventually resurfaced in the library at the College of William and Mary.

 So our oldest book has led an exciting life.
 And it has many mysteries yet to be solved.